-Purdue University is transforming its STEM teacher education as it exists today from a model of instruction in demarcated subject areas to a model in which teachers learn to integrate scientific inquiry, technological design, engineering design, and mathematical analysis as pedagogical approaches to STEM instruction.
-To this end, the Colleges of Education, Science, Technology, Engineering, and Agriculture at Purdue University invite applications for six full-time, tenure-track, jointly appointed positions at the level of assistant, associate, or full professor to join the new K-12 Integrated STEM Teacher Education Initiative.
+Purdue University is transforming its STEM teacher education as it exists today--from a model of instruction in demarcated subject areas to a model in which teachers learn to integrate scientific inquiry, engineering and technological design, and mathematical thinking and reasoning as pedagogical approaches to STEM instruction.
+To this end, the Colleges of Education, Science, Engineering, and Agriculture at Purdue University invite applications for three full-time, tenure-track, jointly appointed positions at the level of assistant, associate, or full professor to join the new K-12 Integrated STEM Teacher Education Initiative.

 Click here for PDF of full announcement